-The first four lines read like a proverb, a short saying, in this case attached to a story, that speaks to a truth.
+The first four lines read like a proverb, a short saying, in this case, attached to a story, that speaks to a truth.
 Or at least what someone believes is a generalized truth.
 There is a lot of humour in this brief story.
 But also a lot of imagery.
-This continues into the next stanzas as Nye’s poignant choice in words crafts a variety of scenes and images.
+This continues into the next stanzas as Nye’s poignant choice of words crafts a variety of scenes and images.

 In the next three lines of ‘Blood’ the speaker starts by describing something that happens to everyone, or at least those in the same community she is in.
 Their “palms peeled like snakes.”
 This is another vibrant image that is at once amusing and deeply human.
 She also presents another belief that all “True Arabs” trusted in.
 It is that,

 Used twice, the phrase “True Arab” is interesting to contemplate.
 It connects directly with the larger theme of identity.
 The speaker is presenting things, true or not, that she is supposed to believe in.
 Nye does not state whether or not she does, but simply that these ultimatum-like ways of existing around her.
 If she wants to be Arab, she needs to be this way.

 The last line of this stanza states that she “changed” these sayings to fit different occasions.
 This also says something interesting about her identity.
 She does not subscribe to what they are saying completely, she is willing to adapt to new situations.